pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

-This is the artifact to accompany the our paper Pai and Shitrit, "Generating Test Suites for GPU Instruction Sets through Mutation and Equivalence Checking", submitted to ACM TOSEM.
+This is the artifact to accompany our paper:

+Pai and Shitrit, "Generating Test Suites for GPU Instruction Sets through Mutation and Equivalence Checking", submitted to ACM TOSEM.

 The code for this paper lives in [GitHub](https://github.com/pyxis-roc/Mutation-Based-Test-Generation)